Akros10/DataScienceProcess_nba/README.md

 ## Files in the Repository

-- `data.csv`: The main dataset containing NBA performance statistics from 1997 to 2023.
+- `nba_dataset/player_index.csv`: The main dataset containing an index of all NBA players with general information from 1997 to 2023.
+- `nba_dataset/player_stats_traditional_po.csv`: Traditional player statistics during the playoffs from 1997 to 2023.
-- `analysis.ipynb`: Jupyter Notebook containing the Python code for data analysis, visualization, and interpretation.
+- `nba_stats.ipynb`: Jupyter Notebook containing the Python code for data analysis, visualization, and interpretation.
 - `README.md`: This file providing an overview of the project, its motivation, libraries used, files in the repository, summary of results, and acknowledgments.

 ## Summary of Results
 After conducting the analysis, several trends and insights were observed:
-- Identification of key performance metrics that have significantly influenced team success over the years.
-- Analysis of player performance trends, including scoring averages, efficiency ratings, and positional evolution.
-- Detection of patterns in team strategies, such as shifts in offensive and defensive tactics.
-- Exploration of correlations between player statistics and team outcomes, such as playoff success and championship victories.
+- We can declare that the NBA is still vastly US oriented.
+- The amount of players US-born is still dominating the league.
+- Also, we can see and important increment of international superstars.
+It is not that the league is being populated by international players but those international players that arrive are in most cases becoming huge stars.

 ## Acknowledgments
-We would like to express our gratitude to the NBA for providing the comprehensive dataset used in this analysis.
+We would like to express our gratitude to the person who added this dataset from NBA in KAGGLE so I can used for this work.
 Additionally, we thank the open-source community for developing and maintaining the libraries and tools that made this project possible.